Mandy-Zheng/Code4Good/README.md

 # Requests

-Requests is a Python library that allows users to send HTTP requests to specific websites.
-For our matching algorithm, we used this Python library to send an HTTP request to a website that contains zip code data for zip codes in the United States.
+Requests is a Python library that allows users to send and handle HTTP requests to specific websites.
+Our matching algorithm uses this Python library to send an HTTP request to a website containing zip code data for the United States.
+This process allows it to retrieve relevant zip code information, specifically latitude and longitude, for distance calculations performed by another Python library called Geopy.

 ## Installation